Alexithymia.

 Oh dear, it can't happen can it, not if he is alexithemic!

-So, what I now know is that there are neurological differences that lead people to appear to be aversive or evasive, not because they are trying to be deceptive, but because literally the communication between their limbic system and their neocortex operates differently t- in this case compared to mine.
+So, what I now know is that there are neurological differences that lead people to appear to be aversive or evasive when it comes to ways of thinking; not because they are trying to be deceptive, but because literally the communication between their limbic system and their neocortex operates differently - in this case differently to mine.
 In particular, the functioning of the insula, the hippocampi, and the communication pathways between both hemispheres of the brain...is different.

 I'm going to say throttled!